-Crocodylus Park is a place to come face to face with the largest reptiles on the planet.
-Built upon 30 years of experience in crocodile research and conservation, Crocodylus Park plays host to over a thousand crocodiles from 30 centre meter long hatchlings to massive adults measuring over 4.8 meters and weighing more than half a ton.
+Crocodylus Park is a best place to come face to face with the largest reptiles on the planet.
+Built upon 30 years of experience in crocodile research and conservation, Crocodylus Park plays host to over a thousand crocodiles from 30 centre meters long hatchlings to massive adults measuring over 4.8 meters and weighing more than half a ton.

-The diverse array of other wildlife, including big cats, primates, birds and other reptiles, ensure the crocodiles don't steal all the limelight.
+Their diverse array of other wildlife, including big cats, primates, birds and other reptiles, ensure the crocodiles don't steal all the limelight.

-Educational Tourism, Wildlife
+Educational Tourism, Nature based, Wildlife